No matter what’s going on in the economy, there’s money to be made for printers who can get in the door with real estate brokers.

 CHAPTER 3: The Nuance

 • Brokers will invest in their personal brand.
 Develop a program just for them, fit it to their core brand values, and help them make an impression in their world.
+Create a monthly program that has visible benefits and their own dashboard where they can track their results.
+Look at some of the direct mail partnership programs as a way to deliver ongoing ROI.

 • Brokers are strategic.
 Help them make a significant leap ahead in their market or wring more from an existing marketing channel.

 • Selling to brokers is not a drop-by sales call.
 This is a high-end sale that requires preparation and creativity.
+If you are not using pre-call planning for your big deals, you need to start now.

 CHAPTER 4: What You Should Say